Skip to content

 Will my Hybris extensions work in Commerce Cloud?

-Java extensions that follow SAP’s extension model — custom types, Spring bean overrides, new OCC endpoints — typically migrate with minimal changes.
+Java extensions that follow SAP’s extension model (custom types, Spring bean overrides, new OCC endpoints) typically migrate with minimal changes.
 Extensions that directly access the database, modify core code, or depend on custom infrastructure scripts need rework.
 The biggest migration effort is usually the storefront, not the backend.
+That surprises people, but it’s been true for every migration we’ve done.

 How long does a Hybris-to-Commerce Cloud migration take?

 Three to six months for standard implementations.
 Six to twelve months for complex setups with heavy customisations, multiple storefronts, or extensive ERP integration.
-The critical variable is how much custom code bypasses SAP’s extension patterns — that code needs refactoring.
+The critical variable is how much custom code bypasses SAP’s extension patterns.
+That code needs refactoring, and you won’t know the full scope until you audit it.

 What happened to the Accelerator storefront?

 Accelerator (JSP-based, server-side rendered) is replaced by the Composable Storefront (Angular-based, headless).
 This is the biggest architectural change from Hybris to Commerce Cloud.
-The Composable Storefront communicates with the backend through OCC REST APIs instead of being tightly coupled to the server.
-SAP no longer invests in Accelerator — all storefront innovation goes into the Composable Storefront.
+The Composable Storefront talks to the backend through OCC REST APIs instead of being tightly coupled to the server.
+SAP no longer invests in Accelerator.
+All storefront innovation goes into the Composable Storefront.
+If you’re still on Accelerator, the migration to Composable is your largest workstream.
+Plan accordingly.

 SAP Commerce CloudSAP HybrisMigrationPlatform EvolutionSAP CX